Ecoblockchain/abstract-common-wallet/README.md

   destinationAddress: (the address your Common Wallet object will be sending btc to),
   propagate: (true or false if you want to propagate the tx.
 Will default to false) }, callback);

+//will login in to a compatible back-end server cw.login(host, callback);

+//will send authenticated requests to compatible back-end server cq.request(options, callback);
 ```

 ## Other Common Wallet Data